back to Blog

 Estimated Time of Arrival (ETA)

-The expected date a shipment will arrive.
+The expected date or time a shipment will arrive.

 Exclusivity